 If you are looking for an alternative clubbing experience without all the fancy basic bros, then I suggest going underground and looking at German techno and electornica events at Blitz Nightclub, the Muffatwerk , Harry Klein, Bahnwärter Thiel, Rote Sonne, or Pimpernel.

 Tollwood Winter Festival also throws two fantastic NYE events that typically draw in a fun-loving local crowd that is the perfect mix of class and party.
 This would be one of my top recommendations for things to do in Munich on New Year Eve.
+You can go fancy with a set full course dinner menu or keep it a bit more casual with live music.

 If you are one of those crazy people who love traveling to new destinations to run in races, then check out the Silvesterlauf or the New Year’s Eve run, which takes place on the morning of the 31st.